Murder Assault UrbanPop Rape

 showlegend=F,

-title='Joint Distribution of Coefficients',
+title='Joint Distribution of Coefficients (under the null)',

 xaxis = list(title='UrbanPop Coefficient'),